dotnet/csharplang/proposals/csharp-8.0/ranges.md

 ### Well-known types and members

-To use the new syntactic forms for System.Index and System.Range, new well-known types and members may be necessary, depending on which syntactic forms are used.
+To use the new syntactic forms for `System.Index` and `System.Range`, new well-known types and members may be necessary, depending on which syntactic forms are used.

 To use the "hat" operator (`^`), the following is required